Power-Softmax: Towards Secure LLM Inference over Encrypted Data: EXPERIMENTS

-\section{Experiments}
+\section{EXPERIMENTS}

 We now present an empirical evaluation of our method.
-Sec.~\ref{subsec:polyLLMs} introduces our polynomial \glspl{LLM} and report results on both encrypted and unencrypted data in zero-shot and fine-tuned settings.
-Sec.~\ref{subsec:ablations} offers a comprehensive set of ablation studies, providing empirical justifications for the key design decisions of our method, and Sec.~\ref{subsec:ComparisonSota} presents comparisons of our method and others SoTA methods in the domain.
-Finally, Sec.~\ref{subsec:AttnMats} compares the attention matrices generated by the standard \Softmax with those produced by our HE-friendly variant, while analyzing the differences between these matrices.
-The experimental setup is detailed in Appendix~\ref{sec:experimental}.
+Sect.~\ref{subsec:polyLLMs} introduces our polynomial \glspl{LLM} and reports results on both encrypted and unencrypted data in zero-shot and fine-tuned settings.
+Sect.~\ref{subsec:ablations} offers a comprehensive set of ablation studies, providing empirical justifications for the key design decisions of our method, and Sect.~\ref{subsec:ComparisonSota} presents comparisons of our method and other SoTA methods in the domain.
+Finally, Sect.~\ref{subsec:AttnMats} compares the attention matrices generated by the standard \Softmax with those produced by our HE-friendly variant, analyzing the differences between these matrices.
+The experimental setup is detailed in App.~\ref{sec:experimental}.